-The Board of Directors of the Company authorized these Financial Statements for issuance on July 27, 2020.
+The Audit Committee of the Company's Board of Directors authorized these Financial Statements for issuance on August 28, 2020.

 (b) Basis of presentation and consolidation

 These Financial Statements have been prepared on a historical cost basis, except for certain financial instruments classified as fair value through other comprehensive income, which are reported at fair value.
 In addition, these Financial Statements have been prepared using the accrual basis of accounting, except for cash flow information.